 For me, there is something spiritual, now, in redeeming pots.
 For sure, I still throw pieces away.
 Some are dented beyond repair, or shattered, or covered in sharp glass edges which make them unsafe.
 But for the irregularities, I will often create my designs around the flaws.
 Whether through chatter, or carving, or adding hand-built pieces, or glazing a certain way to draw out what’s unusual and unique in a piece, I try to embrace and celebrate the differences.

 Imperfection is substance.
-It is what separates fantasy from fiction, the theoretical from the actual, the design from the execution.
+It is what separates fantasy from reality, the theoretical from the actual, the design from the execution.
 As both artistic creation, and artist seeing the reflection of self in their art, it is only right that Hephaistos should be uneven.
 It’s a part of his character.